Brain-Battle/Brain-Battle-Documentation/README.md

 - At "ENTER YOUR RTMP URL" section, enter `rtmp://[local ip address]:[the not-in-use-port number you've just chosed]` ex:`rtmp://192.168.178.10:9999` (Please refer to the 2nd step of setting the second instance of  monaserver)
 - Chose other streaming options accordingly and stream
 ### Receive Streaming
+#### Receive streaming with FFplay from FFmpeg
 - Install [FFmpeg](https://ffmpeg.org/) on your device
 - Run `ffplay -an -flags low_delay -fflags nobuffer -framedrop -strict experimental -probesize 32 -analyzeduration 0 -sync ext rtmp://[ip:port-number]` to receive streaming of the first GoPro.
+Modify `[ip:port-number]` accordingly ex:`192.168.178.10:9999`.
+Please feel free to modify the flags to minimize the delay.
+See [FFplay](http://ffmpeg.org/ffplay.html) documentation
 - Alternatively, modify the ip and port in the scripts and run `./receive_streaming_unix.sh` for MacOS & Linux, `.\receive_streaming_pwrshell.ps1` for Powershell on Windows
 - For receiving the streaming of the first GoPro, the port-number is optional
 - For receiving the streaming of the second GoPro, change the port number accordingly (please refers to the step "Modify the port for the second Monaserver")